openXC7/toolchain-installer/README.md

 we recommend the nix based toolchain installer, see: https://github.com/openXC7/toolchain-nix/

-To install the toolchain, copy-paste this instruction into a shell:
+To install the snap based toolchain, copy-paste this instruction into a shell:
 ```
 wget -qO - https://raw.githubusercontent.com/kintex-chatter/toolchain-installer/main/toolchain-installer.sh | bash
 ```